jmickle66666666/MapGen/README.md

 ## Requirements:
 omgifol https://github.com/devinacker/omgifol

-## Currently:
+## Done:
-- Draws sectors with lists of vertexes
+- Draw sectors with lists of vertexes
+- Join sectors that have overlapping lines

 ## Todo:
-- Join sectors that have overlapping lines
 - Split lines if a vertex lands on them, then join
 - Join sectors correctly at varying floor heights